Message from the Group President

 From the viewpoint of energy savings and environmental protection, Mitsubishi Electric is developing semiconductor devices using silicon carbide (SiC)*1, the material physical attributes of which can significantly contribute to reducing power loss, and expanding the product lineup.

 In fiscal 2011, we were the first company in the world to equip air conditioners with SiC power semiconductor modules.
 Since then, we have promoted their use in various products such as rolling stock and industrial equipment.
 In January 2021, we launched a newly developed power semiconductor module that is the second-generation full SiC power module for industrial use.
 With the SiC-MOSFET*2 and SiC-SBD*3 chips, this new module reduces power losses by approximately 70% compared to our conventional Si-IGBT module.
 By expanding the lineup, it contributes to improving the efficiency, reducing the size, and lighter electric vehicle power supply systems used for charging batteries, photovoltaic power systems, air conditioners, and more.

 We will continue to accelerate the development of new technologies and products to respond to diverse needs for energy efficiency.

-Data transmission volume has been rapidly increasing with the widespread use of handheld mobile communication devices and the storage of information on cloud networks.
-In response to these trends, the construction of large-volume, high-speed optical communications systems is being planned between base stations where traffic is concentrated and exchanges where communication signals from base stations are centrally controlled.
-In October 2020, Mitsubishi Electric started to offer samples of the industry's first 100Gbps*1 EML*2 CAN*3, a new optical communications device that is used to connect the base stations in such networks.
+Data transmission volume has been rapidly increasing with the widespread use of mobile communication devices and the storage of information on cloud networks, and mobile communications systems are shifting to 5G technology.
+In response to these trends, the construction of large-volume, high-speed optical communications systems is being planned between base stations where data traffic is concentrated and exchanges where communication signals from base stations are centrally controlled.
+In March 2022, Mitsubishi Electric started to offer samples of a 50Gbps*1 DFB laser*2, a new optical communications device that is used to connect the base stations in such networks.
 It improves the speed and volume of mobile communications systems and reduces energy consumption, thus contributing to energy efficiency.